-Learn more about IRS regulations for running raffle fundraisers.
+Learn about IRS regulations for running raffles in the United States.

 Raffles are an excellent way to raise money for your cause, but you should be aware of any legal restrictions.
 In the United States, the IRS considers raffles to be a form of gambling.
 Other countries may also have restrictions, but this article specifically applies to organizations in the United States.

 Only 501(c) organizations are allowed to run raffles.
 Some states also require a license or permit.

 The following states prohibit online raffles:

 - Montana (prohibits raffle ticket purchases by credit card, so Montana organizations can’t run raffles on MemberHub)

 - New Jersey

 - New York (NYS prohibits on-line raffle tickets sales)

 Confirm Your Legal Compliance

 MemberHub Fundraisers doesn’t offer legal advice or monitor individual raffles.
 Instead, it’s up to your organization to make sure your raffles are compliant.
 Exercise due diligence and do your own research.
 If necessary, consult with legal counsel to ensure you’re obeying federal, state, and local laws.